dribnet/purvs/README.md

 ## PS2 MDDN 342 2017

-PART 1:
+PART 2:

-I have transferred my design from PS1 over to the new code, but have also made a few small adjustments based on the feedback from my peers.

-A lot of the feedback concerned either distribution or the face not looking enough like Gollum's.
-In addition, the lack of variance in the randomness - this in particular I have tried to address.

-First, I removed the bias to look to the right.
-This has resulted in a greater variety of eyesight directions.

-Second, I slightly increased the size of the mouth so that it is easier to notice the different widths.

-Last of all, I reduced the stroke weight of the eyebrows so that you could see the individual strokes at their smaller scale.
-There was some criticism around the brows falling down below the eyes.
-However, this was intentional in the first place in order to achieve the exaggerated cartoon eye bulge effect.
+I have added two additional landmarks into face_data.json - one for andy serkis and one with the CGI gollum.
+I thought it would be interesting to see how well I could try to map my gollum face - which is what I'm continuing to call it, even though nobody thinks it looks like gollum - to the real ones.

+I have tried to create some of the recognisable features of my face.js in the facemap.js.
+Specifcally, I have changed the eyebrows into a monobrow, which is still mapped to the eyebrow positions.
+I've also tried to add teeth in which use the position of the bottom lip and the nose tip as landmarks.
+I tried using the top lip rather than the nose, however, there are too many landmarks in the lips to create accurate teeth (or so I found).